beinstoss/Banner-Data-Warehouse/Instructions.md

     - `courses.csv`: a CSV-formatted table of course data
     - `Calendars`: a folder of ical files, one per course (CRN) that can be directly imported into any standard calendaring software; it has been tested with Outlook (Exchange), Mac Calendar (iCloud), and Google Calendar

 __Please take time to get to know these files.
 While you're at it, look for bugs!
-Add a Markdown-formatted `DataIssues.md` file to the bottom of the `SourceData` folder with details about every bug you find.
-(Take care with the Markdown formatting.
+Add a Markdown-formatted `DataIssues.md` file to the bottom of the `SourceData` folder with details about every bug you find.__ (Also, take care with the Markdown formatting.
 Dropping big, stupidly-formatted blobs of text is very bad form.
 It's also extremely unprofessional.
 [Learn Markdown!](https://github.github.com/gfm/))

 __2. Design a normalized relational database that can contain all CSV data in your `SourceData` repository.
 Document the design with an ERD and a data dictionary.__